-Woman Sentenced to Year in Jail, 5 Years Probation for Deadly DUI Crash at Boyle Heights Taco Stand
+Woman Sentenced to 1 Year in Jail for Deadly DUI Crash at Boyle Heights Taco Stand

 A woman who prosecutors say was driving while intoxicated when she crashed into a Boyle Heights taco stand — killing a man and injuring eight other people — has been sentenced to a year in jail and five years of formal probation, the Los Angeles District Attorney’s Office announced Thursday.